kodega2016/helm-fundamentals/what-is-helm/what-is-helm.md

 Helm is more suitable for managing complex applications with multiple components and dependencies,whereas Kustomize is more suitable for managing simple applications across different environments.

+## Helm Architecture

+**_Helm CLI_**
+It is the command line interface for helm that allows users to interact with the kubernetes cluster and manage the applications.It uses kubectl under the hood to communicate with the kubernetes cluster.

+We can use helm cli to perform various operations like installing,upgrading, releasing and rolling back applications.

+It renders the templates and generates the kubernetes manifest files and then applies them to the kubernetes cluster using kubectl.

+**_Helm Chart_**
+It is a package format for the heml applications that contains all the necessary configurations and templates required to deploy an application on kubernetes cluster.

+It contains:

+- Chart.yaml: It contains the metadata information about the chart like name, version,description etc.

+- Values.yaml: It contains the default configuration values for the chart such as replicas

+- Templates/: It contains the kubernetes manifest templates that are used to generate the kubernetes manifest files.

+- Charts/: It contains the dependencies charts required by the main chart.

+- templates/\_helpers.tpl: It contains the helper templates that can be used across the chart.

+Charts can be simple like single deployment or complex like multi-tier applications with multiple components and dependencies.

+**_Release_**
+Each running instance of the chart is called a release, we can have multiple instances of the same chart running on the same kubernetes cluster.

+The release is versioned,so we can easily manage different versions of the applications and rollbacks to previous versions if needed.